-Relay teams use the same race Registration page as the other GRT events, a minimum of two relay team members shall be initially registered.
+Relay teams use the same race Registration page as the other GRT events, a minimum of three relay team members shall be initially registered.
 Additional relay team members can register at a later date to add to the team or replace relay participants until the last day of on-line registration.
 Payment of the team entry fee must be made in full at the time of initial team entry.

 At the time of initial registration, teams will be asked to provide a team name.
 This is an opportunity to have fun, be descriptive, and creative.
 Race management reserves the right to modify or reject team names that may be deemed offensive or in poor taste.
 Once the Team Roster is provided at runner check-in, no changes in team composition may be made thereafter, other than dropping runners.
 The order in which runners are listed on the roster need not be the order in which they run on race day.
 Runner order can be changed at any time during the race, but only at designated aid/relay stations.